 After a hurricane hits a coastal area, it can travel inland.
 At this point, the storm has typically weakened, but it can still cause damage.
 Torrential rains from the storm can cause rivers to flood their banks and mudslides to form.

 Around the world, about 10,000 people die each year in hurricanes and tropical storms.
-While hurricanes have intense winds, waves and even tornadoes, floodwaters are their most dangerous aspect.
+While hurricanes produce intense winds, big waves, and even tornadoes, floodwaters are their most dangerous aspect.
 If a hurricane is approaching the area where you live, check for hurricane warnings.
 Evacuate to a safe location if it is recommended.
 If you live in an area prone to hurricanes, consider making a hurricane safety kit.
-The Hurricane Preparedness web site at the U.S. National Hurricane Center offers tips on how to prepare for a hurricane.
+The Hurricane Preparedness web site at the US National Hurricane Center offers tips on how to prepare for a hurricane.

-When a hurricane is over the ocean and far from land, they are still a hazard to boats at sea.
+When a hurricane is over the ocean and far from land, it is still a hazard to boats at sea.
 Before modern weather forecasting, hurricanes were the cause of many shipwrecks including several in the Bermuda Triangle, an area known for disappearing ships.
-But with forecasting and warning systems, boats can steer clear of hurricanes.
+Now with modern forecasting and warning systems, boats can steer clear of hurricanes.
 Unlike boats, oil and gas platforms over the water are unable to move out of harms way and can be damaged by the fierce wind and waves.